kfreemantle/gallery-of-horns/README.md

 - I had trouble getting my pictures to render uniformly and couldn't make it work from the ReactBootstrap card documentation, but I was able to fix it by referring to Michael Dulin's repo.

-- The following morning before and after code review
+- The following morning before and after code review Anthony Keith was helpful in showing me what I was doing wrong with my cards CSS, but I wasn't successful in implementing his suggestions.

+#### Lab 03

+- I'm really struggling with this one but I got some help by referencing Anthony Keith and Jonathan Tsai's repos to get my syntax working a bit better for Modals.
+I'm still missing a lot of what I'm supposed to be doing and the images are not popping up on click, but I'm going to have to work on it later.